Famous Graphic Designers of 2021

 Graphic designers use illustrations and text, to create visual compositions, but most of all graphic designers solve problems!

-People use graphic designers to pull an idea out of their head and into the real world.
+People use designers to pull an idea out of their heads and into the real world.
 A graphic designer is also an essential part of your internal content creator team.

 Most commonly, graphic designers are known for working in the following industries: